 Be there when the animals are fed in the Tierpark Berlin.
 Whether penguins or manatees, short-billed hedgehogs or tamandua (middle anteater) - together with the animal keepers, you can experience the Tierpark residents up close.
 A special feature in the Tierpark: The Polar Bear Talk takes place every day at 11 a.m. - with lots of expert information about these animals.
 By the way: You can also visit your favourite animal and look a giraffe right in the eyes or touch an elephant.
 The Tierpark offers individual guided tours for groups in the enclosures of selected species.
 You can find all the necessary information on the Tierpark's website.

 The Tierpark highlight: Baby elephant Edgar

 Our lady elephant Kewa was pregnant with her child for over 20 months.
 Then, on New Year's Eve 2015, it was finally time: She gave birth to her baby all by herself.
 First thought to be a girl, the baby elephant turned out to be a little boy.
 Berliners were eagerly involved in coming up with a name.
 Eventually, the curious mammal was christened Edgar and since then he has tumbled into the hearts of visitors.

 The Tierpark was built when Berlin became a divided city after the Second World War because East Berlin also wanted to have a zoo.
 It was opened in 1955 in Schlosspark Friedrichsfelde.
 The park area, originally designed by garden artist Peter Joseph Lenné, also houses the Friedrichsfelde palace, built in 1695.
 The Community of Supporters of the Tierpark and Zoo Berlin e.
 V. took over organising the events that are held here - especially the concerts.

-Events at the Tierpark
+Events in the Berlin Tierpark

-Information for schools
+Information for school groups

-Getting to the Tierpark Berlin
+Directions to the Berlin Tierpark